Zarah Garde-Wilson: Melbourne gangland killings

-Notable cases
+Other notable cases

-In 2005, she represented Carl Williams, a key figure in the Melbourne gangland killings, who was convicted of multiple murders.
-Another significant case involved defending Tony Mokbel, a notorious drug lord who was eventually convicted of large-scale drug trafficking.

 In 2016, Garde-Wilson filed an appeal for the first Lawyer X case concerning convicted trafficker Rob Karam, who was involved in Australia's largest MDMA importation known as the "Tomato Tins" case.
 Convicted in 2012, Karam was implicated in smuggling 4.4 tonnes of ecstasy pills, valued at $122 million, hidden in tomato tins – a scheme purportedly orchestrated by the Calabrian Mafia.
-This case drew significant media attention due to the scale of the drug importation and the controversial involvement of Nicola Gobbo, who provided information to police about her clients, including Karam.
+This case drew significant media attention due to the scale of the drug importation and the controversial involvement of Nicola Gobbo who also provided information to police about Karam.

-In 2019, Athar Almatrah was represented by Garde-Wilson in a case involving an alleged setup using a fake Instagram account to ambush Rocco Curra, a member of the Mongols motorcycle gang.
+In 2019, Garde-Wilson represented Athar Almatrah in a case involving an alleged setup to ambush Rocco Curra, a member of the Mongols motorcycle gang, using a fake Instagram account.
 During the proceedings, Garde-Wilson disputed the evidence against Almatrah, challenging the claims about her client's intent and the credibility of the testimony from co-accused individuals.

-In 2022, Garde-Wilson represented Osman El-Houli in the Supreme Court of Queensland, where he was acquitted of charges related to an alleged 400kg cocaine smuggling plot.
-El-Houli was accused of driving from Melbourne to Queensland to collect the cocaine, but the jury found him not guilty after deliberating for four hours and he was acquitted of all charges.
+Garde-Wilson represented Osman El-Houli in the trial held by the Supreme Court of Queensland in 2022, where he was accused of driving from Melbourne to Queensland to collect 400kg cocaine, but the jury found him not guilty after deliberating for four hours and he was acquitted of all charges.

 In 2022, Garde-Wilson acted as the defence attorney for Tony Larussa before the Court of Appeal in Western Australia.
-Tony Larussa, initially sentenced over involvement in a methamphetamine operation, successfully appealed the conviction and was acquitted of all charges.
+Larussa, initially sentenced over involvement in a methamphetamine operation, successfully appealed the conviction and was acquitted of all charges.
 In 2024, Garde-Wilson represented reputed Melbourne underworld boss Fadi Haddara who faced legal proceedings regarding firearms charges.
 The charges included possession of unregistered firearms and handling a stolen Glock handgun.
+In 2025 proceedings before the Victorian Magistrates' Court, all firearms-related charges against Fadi Haddara were withdrawn following an assessment of the available evidence.
+The court then ordered costs against the prosecution amounting to $20,000.